William W. Burritt

-Private William W. Burritt (1831 to October 18, 1901) was an American soldier who fought in the American Civil War.
+Private William W. Burritt (c.
+1831 to October 18, 1901) was an American soldier who fought in the American Civil War.
 Burritt received the country's highest award for bravery during combat, the Medal of Honor, for his action at Vicksburg in Mississippi on 27 April 1863.
 He was honored with the award on 8 July 1896.

 Biography

 Burritt was born in Campbell, New York in 1831 and enlisted into the 113th Illinois Infantry at Chicago, Illinois.
-He died on 18 October 1901 and his remains are interred at the Leavenworth National Cemetery in Kansas.
+He died of mitral insufficiency on 18 October 1901 and his remains are interred at the Leavenworth National Cemetery in Kansas.